 So in this tutorial, I will show you how to create a super cool and very easy effect using Photoshop and the Repoussé tool.
 The whole process is quite simple, it's less than 10 steps and won't take you more than 30 minutes.

 Open Photoshop and create a new document.
-I am using 2560x1680 with 300 DPI (very important) with black background.
+I am using 2560x1680 with 300 DPI (very important) with a black background.
 With the Horizontal Type Tool (T) add a text.
 I am using for the font Edwardian Script ITC.
 Notice that I sort of connect the words "the" with "book" with "of" and with "Abduzeedo".
-After that merge the texts into a new layer then create a marquee selection of the text area by clicking on the thumbnail of the layer holding Command(MAC)/Control(PC).
+After that merge, the texts into a new layer then create a marquee selection of the text area by clicking on the thumbnail of the layer holding Command(MAC)/Control(PC).

 Go to 3D>Repoussé>Current Selection.
 The Repoussé dialog box will open then change the Depth to .7 and the Lights to Day Lights.
 Also you might have to select some areas to change the type to Hole for the Internal Constraints.

 This is the result after the 3D filter.
 In order to render the final image you must select the Scene in the 3D dialag box and change the Quality to Ray Traced Final.

 Merge all layers into one including the black background, then go to Image>Adjustments>Levels.
 Change the Input Levels to 65, 1.35 and 128.